 Richard Maxwell's untimely death in 2010 cut short the career of an innovative literary historian.
 Maxwell's address to the novel broke away from the boundaries that confine scholars to nation-centered contexts and that also reduce literary history to intellectually inhibiting period constructs.
 The roundtable assesses how Maxwell's approach to literary history and to history stimulates current scholarship.

-General Literature – Literary History
+Genre, Theory, Method – Literary History

 Comparative Literature – General

 No comments have been posted for this session.
 Log in